davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Possible good hookup with FLP chapter, needs research since I don’t member the details.
 But I had the impression Lamport was trying to extend the impossibility result to encompass the partially synchronous case too.
 We can hook up by saying, basically, that he was trying to show the ability to detect timeouts doesn’t make the sigma steps actually work in both the faulted and no-fault scenarios.

 Intuition: you would need a way for red and blue to not only decide on a color, but also invalidate the third node entirely; that way, if it decides after the tiebreak is done its decision is already superseded.
-But that leaves a potential window between node 3 deciding and its result being invalidated, potentially allowing the system to change a set decision.
+But that leaves a potential window between node 3 deciding and its result being invalidated by the other two nodes, potentially allowing the system to change a set decision, which is illegal.

-But in trying to prove this always happens we would find an interesting idea: what if we had an algorithm that could atomically (a) prevent a previous vote from making progress and (b) determine what the previous result was.
-Well, you can’t actually find the result, but you can eliminate all except one...
+But in trying to prove this always happens we instead would find an interesting idea: what if we had an algorithm that could atomically (a) prevent a previous vote from making progress and (b) determine what the previous result was.
+Well, you can’t actually 100% determine the result, but you can eliminate all but one possibility...

 This is all completely in bounds with FLP, there is no message the system is guaranteed to have decided after processing, and there is no termination guarantee.
 But with a little bit of randomization, the real world odds of non-termination drop so rapidly it doesn’t really matter.